Relative Hilbert Scheme of Points: Projective Plane and One line

-Note that each bubble is a copy of $\mathcal{O}(1)$ over the divisor at infinity which is a copy of $\PO$, this means that this bundle has non-zero sections, which we will fix one such section.
-Consider the loci of points in the relative Hilbert scheme such that in the $i^{th}$ bubble there is a point $P_1$ supported on that section, and another point $P_2$ supported on a fixed fiber of this bubble, and the rest of the points are supported on cohomology classes of the base and bubbles.
-The fact that we assumed that $P_1$ is supported on that section is allowed since although we consider points up to the $\CS$ action on the $i^{th}$ bubble, this means that we have picked a representative in each equivalence class.
-We assume that this cycle is given by: $\beta_1^{i}[a]\beta_0^{i}[b]\displaystyle\prod_{j \in A_1, k\in A_0}\beta_0^i[k]\beta_1^i[j].\alpha\beta^{(<i)}\beta^{(>i)}$
+For each bubble the infinity section is a copy of $\PO$.
+The bubble is the projectivization of the $\mathcal{O}(1)$ over this $\PO$.
+This bundle has non-trivial sections, which we will fix one such section $s$.
+Consider the locus of points in the relative Hilbert scheme such that in the $i^{th}$ bubble there is a point $P_1$ supported on $s$, and another point $P_2$ supported on a fixed fiber of this bubble (and possibly other points in this bubble).
+We assume that this cycle is represented by:

-By looking at the locus of $P_2$ we get a family over $\PO$, and we are interested in the fiber above zero and infinity.
+By looking at the locus of $P_2$ we get a family over $\PO$.

-When $P_2$ approaches the zero section of this bubble, by the $\CS$-action we can find a representative of this point such that all the other points are being pushed to the infinity section.
+When $P_2$ approaches the zero section of this bubble, by the $\CS$-action we can find a representative such that all the other points are being pushed to the infinity section.
 This shows that the fiber over zero is a sum of cycles that we get by applying the following changes to the cycle that we start with:

 \begin{itemize} \item $P_1$ will go to the $i+1^{th}$ bubble. \item $P_2$ will remain in the $i^{th}$ bubble. \item the remaining points of the $i^{th}$ bubble might remain in that bubble or go to the next bubble. \item Each point with support in the bubbles with index greater than $i$ will go to the next bubble. \item Other points in $\PP^2 \setminus D$ or the bubbles with index less than $i$ remain in the same place. \end{itemize}